-The Centers for Disease Control announced the publication of an Order on Sept.
-4, 2020, an “Eviction Suspension” program for tenants who have suffered economic impacts as a result of the COVID-19 pandemic and fallen behind on their rent.
-By providing a Declaration to their Landlord, tenants facing eviction for non-payment of rent can prevent being removed from their homes until after Jan.
+The Centers for Disease Control originally announced the publication of an Order on Sept.
+4, 2020, creating a “Temporary Halt on Evictions” program applicable to tenants who have suffered economic impacts as a result of the COVID-19 pandemic and fallen behind on their rent.
+By providing a “CDC Declaration form” to their Landlord, tenants establish their eligibility to temporarily delay the final process of eviction for non-payment of rent.
+The Order originally prevented such tenants from being removed from their homes until after Jan.
 1, 2021.

 Who is a “covered person” for the purposes of this Order?